Dr. Robertson traces the wilderness motif throughout the Old Testament and New Testament.

 He has become an example for me and a hero of how I should handle the Holy Scriptures.

 The covenant of God with David and His promise is in many ways similar to the Abrahamic Covenant, both in its fulfillment and the “I will” of God and “you shall” of the human party.
-As a Christian and an Amillennialist at that (see my case for Amillennialism in chapter 31), I will make the case that the Davidic Covenant is currently being fulfilled by Jesus Christ.
+As a Christian and an Amillennialist at that (see my case for Amillennialism in chapter 31), I will make the case that the Davidic Covenant is currently being fulfilled by the Lord Jesus Christ.

 Since the days of Moses and Joshua have passed, the people of God were settled in the land promised to their fathers.
 But the people were stiff-necked and disobedient, as God testified of them in the wilderness (Exod.
 32:9).
 They did what was evil in the sight of the Lord and forgot the God Who brought their fathers out of the land of Egypt.
 As promised by the Mosaic Covenant, so the judgments of God came upon Israel and they were ruled by their enemies and taken captive.
 Then the Lord would graciously raise up judges when they would come to repentance and seek His face so that they would free them.
 That went for about 400 years.